dnsimple/dnsimple-support/content/articles/recovering-deleted-domain.markdown

 ## The domain was registered with a 3rd party

-Recovering a domain that is registered with an external registrar is as simple as adding the domain back to your account:
+To recover a domain that's registered with an external registrar, add the domain back to your account:

 <div class="section-steps" markdown="1">
 ##### To recover a hosted domain